lzhangss/SoundShape/README.md

 ### 7. Principal Components Analysis
-The three-dimensional point coordinates stored in `eig.sample` can be submitted to Principal Components Analysis.
+The three-dimensional point coordinates stored in `eig.sample` (`SoundShape` package) can be submitted to Principal Components Analysis.

 By doing so, complex waves can be described and plotted onto major variance axes (PCs).
 These are used for ordination analysis (Fig. 7) encompassing the majority of variance observed (same as in MacLeod *et al.*, 2013).